5 steps to create a website, main features of Tilda, useful links, and more

 • Take a review.
 Request reviews from your most loyal clients.
 Ask them to share how your service or product has impacted their lives.
 It usually works well.

 • Make up three key numbers, people like numbers.
 However, ensure the numbers you're using are reasonable and comprehensible.
-Avoid abstract numbers like: serviced 1000 clients, drank 200 liters of coffee, sold over 38 000 teddy bears.
-A good example will be 7,5 - an average IELTS exam score among our alumnus.
-Three minutes - the time of the film being copied from one device to another using the app.
+Avoid abstract numbers, such as made 1000 clients happy, 200 liters of coffee has been consumed, sold over 38 000 teddy bears.
+A good example would be "7.5 is an average IELTS exam score among our alumni."
+"Three minutes is how long it takes on average to transfer files from one device to another using the app."

 • Tell about partners or clients, if you are proud of any.